 In prior appropriation states, water is allocated according to first come, first served.
 In Oregon where the state determines the source is over allocated, no new applications are permitted.
 This means that in areas of low water availability, new water users have to obtain water from senior users through transfer or sale.
 In Oregon there are six critical ground water areas of the state, where no new permits are being issued.
 There are also eleven ground water limited areas, including the North Willamette Valley and much of the Columbia River plateau, where new water rights are restricted to a few designated uses.

-All water in Oregon must be put to “beneficial use.”
+All Oregon water rights must be put to “beneficial use.”
 The water laws of the state clarify that, “Beneficial use shall be the basis, the measure and the limit of all rights to the use of water in the state.”
 (Oregon Rev. Statutes § 540.610).
 In addition, not just any use of water qualifies.
 Passive water use, for example, will not qualify as the beneficial use necessary to create and maintain a water right.
 Only the artificial application of water constitutes irrigation, and naturally occurring sub-irrigation does not qualify as a “beneficial use.”
 Staats v.
 Newman, 164 Or.App.
 18 (1999).
 Further, beneficial use implies that water is used without waste.

 There are three steps to obtaining a water right in Oregon.
 First you must apply for a water right of use.
 Applications for new water rights of use are made to the Oregon Water Resources Department.
 If the Department finds that water is available and that the additional use is in the public interest, then they may issue a permit.